Dre Campbell Farm

 Vinegar is commonly used to kill plant lice and deter other garden pests.

-To make a natural aphid spray, combine one tablespoon of liquid soap, four tablespoons of white vinegar, and a gallon of water.
+To make a natural aphid spray, combine 1 tablespoon of liquid soap, 4 tablespoons of white vinegar, and 1 gallon of water.

-Finally, add the solution to a spray bottle and use it to coat the affected plants.
+Finally, add the solution to a spray bottle and coat the affected plants.

 7. Diatomaceous Earth (DE)